Rangamati Medical College: Campus

-The college is located in Rangamati town, headquarter of Rangamati Hill District.
+The college is located in Rangamati town, headquarters of Rangamati Hill District.
 Its temporary campus is within the premises of Rangamati General Hospital.

 Organization and administration

 The college is affiliated with Chittagong University.
-The students receive their MBBS degree under the University of Chittagong after completing 5th year course of study by passing the final professional MBBS examination.
+The students receive their MBBS degree under the University of Chittagong after completing the 5th year of study by passing the final professional MBBS examination.

-This college is directly governed by Bangladesh Medical and Dental Council (BMDC) – an affiliation of the Ministry of Health.
-The professional examinations are held under the university and results are given thereby.
-Internal examinations are also taken on regular intervals namely items, card completions, terms end and regular assessments.
+This college is directly governed by the Bangladesh Medical and Dental Council (BMDC) – an affiliation of the Ministry of Health.
+The professional examinations are held under the university, and results are given thereby.
+Internal examinations are also taken at regular intervals, namely card completions, term ends, and regular assessments.

 Academics

-The admission process of undergraduate MBBS course for all government medical colleges in Bangladesh is conducted centrally by the Director of Medical Education under DGHS under the Ministry of health.
+The admission process for the undergraduate MBBS course for all government medical colleges in Bangladesh is conducted centrally by the Director of Medical Education under DGHS under the Ministry of Health.
 The test comprises a written MCQ exam, which is held simultaneously in all government medical colleges on the same day throughout the country.
 Candidates are selected for admission based on national merit and district, whether they are sons or daughters of freedom fighters, and to fill tribal quotas.
 For foreign students, admission is through the embassy of Bangladesh in their respective countries.
 The academic calendar for different years is maintained by respective departments.
 The admission test consists of the written MCQ exam.